cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 Open Ubuntu from the Start Menu, and install additional packages using the following commands:

-.. _`Windows Subsystem for Linux`: https://docs.microsoft.com/en-us/windows/wsl/install-win10
+.. _Windows Subsystem for Linux: https://docs.microsoft.com/en-us/windows/wsl/install-win10

 .. code:: console